 And if you’re after luxury for a little less, look just next door to the Beverly Hilton, the historic hotel that plays host to the Golden Globe Awards.
 Opened by Conrad Hilton himself in 1955, the great and the good of Hollywood old and new have stayed in its suites and walked the red carpet-covered driveway to the stunning International Ballroom.
 Decked out with smart terraces overlooking the city or the hotel’s Aqua Star swimming pool, each deluxe room is a relaxed home from home, fitted with every creature comfort you can dream of after a day exploring the city.
 Need a break from running around town?
 We loved a sun-soaked afternoon with a cocktail by the pool, people-watching under the palm trees.

-Whilst New York’s reputation as the foodie destination of North America remains untarnished, Beverly Hills is fast on the rise as competiton with its sunny-side-up appeal to young restaurateurs.
-Perhaps the city’s most famous (and celebrity-filled) eatery is Spago – and we found a multitude of reasons for its long-lasting popularity.
-This elegantly-designed destination restaurant has been on the scene for some time, but continues to reinvent itself under Wolfgang Puck as his company’s flagship dining room.
-Guests can choose from the seasonal a la carte menu, or for those with more time on their hands, we’d recommend the real deal: the fourteen-course California Tasting Menu.
-Exquisitely designed, this one-of-a-kind experience represents the best of the west coast’s cuisine.
+This elegantly destination restaurant has been on the scene for some time, but it continues to reinvent itself as Wolfgang Puck’s flagship dining room.
+Guests can choose from the seasonal a la carte menu, or for those with more time on their hands, go for the real deal: the fourteen-course California Tasting Menu.
+Exquisitely designed, this one-of-a-kind experience represents the best of the west coast’s cuisine. wolfgangpuck.com

-For more laid-back bites, try Gratitude Kitchen and Bar.
-Nestled on North Canon Drive, this airy, relaxed eatery serves delicious artisanal meals, alongside light snacks and unique cocktails – all with a vegan twist.
-And for brunch?
-Don’t miss Nate’n Al, a cosy Manhattan-style deli and diner with eggs and pancakes you’ll definitely be writing home about.
-Opened in 1945, it’s also the ideal location for a lazy morning of low-key celebrity-spotting.
+For brunch, head to this cosy Manhattan-style deli and diner for eggs and pancakes you’ll definitely be writing home about.
+Opened in 1945, it’s also the ideal location for a lazy morning of low-key celebrity-spotting. natenal.com

-Nestled in the hillside above Sunset Boulevard, Virginia Robinson Gardens surrounds one of the first homes built in Beverly Hills, and this landmark estate was left to the city by the late Mrs Robinson herself.
+If you want a breath of fresh air, however, the Virginia Robinson Gardens surround one of the first homes built in Beverly Hills, a landmark estate left to the city by the late Mrs Robinson herself.
 The last-surviving half of a successful department store-owning couple, she was famed for her legendary parties, and this historic pile played host to a coterie of names including Walt Disney, Charlie Chaplin and Marlene Dietrich.
-Shortly before Virginia Robinson’s death in the late 1970s, she bequeathed the estate to the City of Los Angeles, and it is now open by appointment to the public.
+Virginia Robinson bequeathed the estate to the City of Los Angeles shortly before her death in the late 1970s, and it is now open by appointment to the public.
 Whilst the house itself is an impressive remnant of the birth of Beverly Hills, it’s the gardens that stagger.
 This lush six acres of greenery is a carefully curated menagerie of flora and fauna, a tiny piece of paradise that you would never know is waiting for you just minutes from the hustle and bustle of Saks, Bloomingdales and Rodeo Drive.
-Guided tours by extremely knowledgable local volunteers offer not just glorious views of the rolling hills, but an in-depth history of the house, gardens, and city of the city of Beverly Hills itself.
+Guided tours by knowledgable local volunteers offer not just glorious views of the rolling hills, but an in-depth history of the house, gardens, and Beverly Hills itself.

-Once you’ve extricated yourself from the rich greenery of the Gardens, head back into the Golden Triangle (popping into the quietly sophisticated Grill on the Alley for lunch if you can) and immerse yourself in an afternoon of art.
-Jam-packed with hidden treasures, the galleries of Beverly Hills range from the ever-current Gagosian with its contemporary installations and roster of emerging artists, to Galerie Michael, tucked away upstairs on Rodeo Drive with a surprising 12,000 square feet of museum-grade exhibition space hosting works by Picasso, Rembrandt and other Modern Masters.
+Once you’ve extricated yourself from the rich greenery of the gardens, head back into the Golden Triangle (popping into the quietly sophisticated Grill on the Alley for lunch if you can) and immerse yourself in an afternoon of art.
+Jam-packed with hidden treasures, the galleries of Beverly Hills range from the ever-current Gagosian, with its contemporary installations and roster of emerging artists, to Galerie Michael, which boasts a surprising 12,000 square feet of museum-grade exhibition space and works by Picasso, Rembrandt and other Modern Masters.
 Finally, Galerie 19C offers a unique perspective on the rich variety of 19th century art, with a wide-ranging collection focusing on lesser known works.

-Famed for its retail therapy, shopaholics won’t be bored in Beverly Hills.
-With every designer label under the sun having a presence here, it’s up to Lalaluxe to show you the way.
+Meanwhile, Beverly Hills is, of course, famed for its retail therapy.
+With every designer label under the sun, it’s up to Lalaluxe to show you the way.
 Purveyors of the highly bespoke shopping experience, this in-the-know concierge service offers a sophisticated guided tour of the most exclusive retailers in the area, with behind the scenes access and personal shopping to suit any taste.